|

 Human Services Specialization (limited to Latin American Sisters Partnership)

 A minimum of 120 credits is required for graduation with a bachelor of science degree from Saint Mary’s University.
 All students must meet the general education credit requirements.
-A minimum of 36 credits is required to complete the B.S. in Healthcare Management with Human Services Specialization program.
+A minimum of 36 credits is required to complete the B.S. in Healthcare Management with Human Services Specialization program. | Required Core Courses | 18 cr. | | Required Communication Courses | 6 cr. | | Required Specialization Courses | 12 cr. | | Total | 36 cr. | Required Core Courses: 18 cr.

-Required Communication Courses 6 cr.
+Required Communication Courses: 6 cr.

-Required Specialization Courses 12 cr.
+Required Specialization Courses: 12 cr.

 Bachelor’s to Master’s Graduate Bridge Pathways